17th Maine Infantry Regiment: Third day of battle

+The morning

 At daybreak on Friday morning, July 3, Ewell's Confederate batteries opened on the right of the U.S. line, and were immediately answered by those of the AoP.
 This time the action began on the extreme right where during the night Ewell's Corps had succeeded in occupying breastworks on the lower slope of Culp's Hill that had been vacated the day prior by troops sent to shore up the army's line while the 17th was battling for its life.
 The Confederate guns bombarded Cemetery and Culp's Hills.
 Some new Federal batteries on the right screened from Ewell's guns opened a sharp fire on the intruders in the works.
 Williams' and Geary's divisions of XII Corps charged and retook works.
 After the recapture, Federal artillery silenced Ewell's batteries.

 The action on front line dropped off save the occasional spray of musketry or cannon shot.
 The 17th remained in the woods resting on their arms and trying to find food and water.
 At 9:00 a.m., commissary wagons arrived for Ward's 1st Division.
 (Note: With Sickles' wounded, Birney had moved up to command II Corps leaving Ward as the senior brigade commander to command the division.
 De Trobriand, despite being in the thick of the prior day's action was the only brigade commander still in command.
 Brig.
 Gen Graham, commander of the 1st Brigade (all Pennsylvania regiments) had been wounded and captured in the Peach Orchard and had been replaced by Col. Tippin of the 68th Pennsylvania.
 When Ward moved up to division command, Col. Berdan of the 1st United States Sharpshooters took command of the 2nd Brigade.)
 This was the first meal the 17th and the 3rd Brigade had eaten since midday Thursday..
 After eating, the 17th was moved from the woods north up Taneytown road to woods on the reverse slope of Cemetery Ridge opposite the Granit Schoolhouse Road, behind the southern end of I and II Corps' line just behind the.

 It was a hot and humid day, and the men of the 17th waited in the woods with the 9th Michigan Horse Artillery.
 (Note: The 9th Michigan was a battery of Capt.
 Robertson's Horse Artillery brigade, one of several units pulled in from the Cavalry Corps to reinforce the battle line.)
 Many of the men took time to review the prior day's events or wrote letters home.
 Rumors abounded and the regiment erroneously heard that Sickles had died.